draggsconnor/BlipKit/manual/index.md

 ## Dividers

-The context object contains a master clock which has a tick rate of 240 Hz by default.
+The context object contains a master clock which has a tick rate of 240 Hz.
 All effects and arpeggio notes are timed by this clock.
 [BKDivider](clocks/) objects can be attached to the clock and call a provided callback in a certain interval.

 {% highlight c %}
 // Divider object